By Anna Mirzayan

 You were talking about how in the museum it’s about preservation and not decay.
 With the presence of bodies, you’re speaking about mortality, living and dying bodies.
 I think as you age, you think about mortality differently, and that changing relationship to mortality is something that I feel in the work.
 I think I felt that with Mother; I would not have made an exhibition and a body of work that was titled ‘Mother’ when I was younger.
 I don’t even think I would have looked at that kind of vulnerability around attachment and separation in quite the same way.

 Barbara Weissberger was recently part of Modicum, a group exhibition at Artspace New Haven.
 She is currently working on a series of photo quilts.
 In addition to being a Guggenheim Fellow and a past participant in the Drawing Center Open Sessions program, she is also on the faculty at the University of Pittsburgh in Studio Arts.
-You can see more of her work on her website, or follow her on Instagram.
+You can see more of her work on her website or by following her on Instagram.